 3 nights in Lecce

-Also known as the 'Florence of the South', Lecce is situated in Southern Italy, region of Apulia, Lecce province.
-Geographically, Lecces lies in the middle of the Salento Peninsula and is best known for its unique style of baroque architecture, which bears its name - barocco leccese.
-Although its history goes back to pre-Roman times, Lecce's fine-grained yellow limestone buildings set the city apart from its neighbors.
+Also known as the 'Florence of the South', Lecce is situated in the middle of the Salento Peninsula.
+The town is best known for its unique style of baroque architecture, which bears its name, barocco leccese, and for its fine-grained yellow limestone buildings that set the city apart from its neighbors.
+Lecce's long history predates Roman times, but it's well preserved Roman Amphitheater is one of its finest attractions.

 Visit and explore the amazing Roman Amphitheater, Basilica di Santa Croce, Cattedrale Maria Santissima Assunta, Porta Napoli, Archaeological Museum Faggiano, Castello Carlo V and so much more.